tesla-cu/amrPOD/README.md

 If you would like to compute CPU time, use code in `fortran/CPU/`.
 Compile lines are at the top of `POD.f90`.

 If you would like to compute POD as fast and efficiently as possible, use code in `fortran/parallel/`.
 Compile lines are at the top of `POD.f90`.
-This code is a hydridization MPI/OMP code for HPC use and alleviates memory issues by partial loading.
+This code serves as a fast serial code and can be used as a hydridized MPI/OMP code for HPC use.
+Memory issues are avoided by partial loading.

 ## Citation
 CITATION.
 COPY amrex.